inumella-sricharan/Enron-POI-detection/README.md

 not get ranked higher, the node having in-links with more anomalous nodes gets ranked higher(because we modified the probailities in the transition matrix to be more towards the anomalous nodes).

 ### Results

+attach the results here from both isolation forest and pagerank algorithm.